 Gender equality in the economic domain

 The persistence of gender stereotypes continues to permeate the economic domain of the types of sectors that men and women are employed within.
-These stereotypes and discriminatory practices have more impact on the LGBT+ limiting their participation in the formal labour market.
-With greater engagement and contribution of women and LGBT+ in the economic domain, it will directly contribute to the development and productivity of the country, thereby aligning with the vision of developed Bhutan.
+These stereotypes and discriminatory practices have more impact on the LGBT+ community, limiting their participation in the formal labour market.
+With greater engagement and contribution of women and LGBT+ people in the economic domain, it will directly contribute to the development and productivity of the country, thereby aligning with the vision of developed Bhutan.
 Furthermore, as women continue to shoulder the burden of home, care-work and employment, there needs to be an ecosystem that allows for their meaningful participation in the formal economy, and a greater recognition of their contribution in the informal segment of the economy.

 The government shall ensure the following policy provisions to address gender gaps in the economic domain: